-As covered earlier, the proportion of debt often remains low if the competitive position of the entity is strong and accordingly inflows from customer advances is adequate enough to meet the project cost.
-To analyze the debt position, CARE Ratings looks into the ratios of debt to equity and overall gearing and the results are compared with the peer firms with the similar asset portfolios.

-Lower ratios imply better financial discipline of the developer and strong ability to withstand economic cycles.
+As covered earlier, the proportion of external debtoften remains low if the competitive position of the entity is strong since the inflows from customer advances are generally adequate enough to meet the project cost.
+To analyze the debt position, CARE Ratings looks into the ratio of overall gearing and the results are compared with the peer firms with the similar asset portfolios.
+Lower ratio implies better financial discipline of the developer and strong ability to withstand economic cycles.
 The various financial ratios are correlated for analysis and are not seen in isolation.